khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 > This change is being rolled out incrementally to a subset of the user base.
 Therefore, this change may not be available to you until it is fully enabled for all users.

-### Sub menu items
+### Submenu items

-Each sub menu should be a self-contained group of functionality, for example:
+Each submenu should be a self-contained group of functionality, for example:

 - Items related to planning and managing issues should be under the `Issues` nav item.
 - Viewing and editing pipelines should be under the `CI/CD` nav item.

-The default active item should be the first sub menu item.
+The default active item should be the first submenu item.

-In some cases, items within a sub menu may change depending on the context, permissions, and roles.
+In some cases, items within a submenu may change depending on the context, permissions, and roles.
 For example, the admin area may include more or less items under a top-level menu item than a group or project.

-When this occurs, the top-level menu item should remain consistent, even if there is only one sub-menu item.
+When this occurs, the top-level menu item should remain consistent, even if there is only one submenu item.
 The reason for top-level menu consistency is to reduce the cognitive effort needed from users to understand the navigation and task hierarchy.
 For example, we should not replace **CI/CD** with **Runners** or **Infrastructure** with **Terraform** as the top-level menu item in the sidebar.

 ### Behavior